dominikcebula/bank_service/README.md

 # Tools used

-Below is the list of outstanding tools used during development:
+Below is the list of tools used during development:
 * IntelliJ
 * Java 8
 * Guice